gis-odyssey/geocoder/README.md

 4. Follow these steps to use the GUI app:
    1. Click the Maximize icon on top right hand corner, to enlarge the window first.
    2. Click "Choose Spreadsheet File" Button and select spreadsheet file (.csv, .xls, and .xlsx files only)
-   3. Click the "Choose Administratve Boundary Shapefile" button and select ESRI .shp file.
+   3. Click the "Choose Administratve Boundary Shapefile" button and select the administrative boundary shapefile.
-   4. Click the "Run the Matching Process" button and follow the GUI prompts.
+   4. Click the "Run the Matching Process" button and follow the GUI application prompts.

 ### Intructions for Operating the Geocoder Console Application: